hubblo-org/scaphandre/docs_src/how-to_guides/how-to-implement-a-new-sensor.md

 1. First the exporter uses the Sensor trait to get a topology struct.
 2. The sensor used (powercap_rapl, msr_rapl or another) is determined by a conditional compilation (`#[cfg(..)]`).
 Only one sensor module can be included in the binary, otherwise there would be multiple RecordReader implementations.
 3. The exporter calls the RecordGenerator trait on the Topology struct instance to retrieve records.
-4. For the RAPL-based sensors, the Topology struct queries records from its list of CPUSockets, which in turn query their own Vector of Domains for records.
+4. For the RAPL-based sensors, the Topology struct queries records from its list of CPUSockets, which in turn query `Vec<Domain>` for records.

 ## Implementing A New Sensor

 In essence, implementing a new sensor requires:

+- Adding a feature flag for the new sensor.
-- Creating a new .rs file in the sensors directory that:
+- Creating a new module under src/sensors/ that:

   - Defines a struct implementing the Sensor trait.
   - Provides RecordReader implementations for Topology, CPUSocket, and Domain.
   - Declare it as a module in sensors/mod.rs, gated behind conditional compilation.

-- Modifying the build_sensor function in main.rs to return the new sensor.
+- Modifying the `build_sensor` function in main.rs and `get_default_sensor` function in lib.rs to return the new sensor.
-- Add a feature flag for the new sensor.
 - Modifying the `#[cfg()]` conditions to guard against conflicting trait implementations and fixing any resulting definition errors.